Harvtronix/react-substate/README.md

 test.dispatch(...)
 ```

-If you really want to still destructure these into `{current: test, dispatch}` you can, however this is not the recommended approach.
+If you still really want to destructure these into `{value: test, dispatch: testDispatch}` you can, however this is not the recommended approach.

 ### `useGlobalDispatch`